Routine Access Statement

 Compliance, monitoring, and review

-The Access and Privacy Officer will be responsible for monitoring compliance with this policy and conducting an annual review of this policy.
+The Access and Privacy Office will be responsible for monitoring compliance with this policy and conducting an annual review of this policy.

-Questions with respect to HRM’s compliance with this policy may be directed to the applicable Business Unit or the HRM’s Access and Privacy Officer at 902.490.4390 or email@example.com.
+Questions with respect to HRM’s compliance with this policy may be directed to the applicable Business Unit or the HRM’s Access and Privacy Office at 902.943.2148 or firstname.lastname@example.org.

 Freedom of Information and Protection of Privacy, Part XX , Municipal Government Act [PDF]